aureliojargas/dotfiles/README.md

 My config files.

-I try to be minimalist.
+I try to be a minimalist.
 No config fireworks here.

 `.profile` calls `.bashrc` and there's no `.bash_profile`.